2018 Gerry Weber Open

-The 2018 Gerry Weber Open was a tennis tournament played on outdoor grass courts.
+The 2018 Gerry Weber Open was a men's tennis tournament played on outdoor grass courts.
 It was the 26th edition of the event and part of the ATP World Tour 500 series of the 2018 ATP World Tour.
-It took place at the Gerry Weber Stadion in Halle, Germany, between 18 and 24 June 2018.
+It took place at the Gerry Weber Stadion in Halle, Germany, between 18 June and 24 June 2018.
+Unsedeed Borna Ćorić won the singles title.